 Water Taxi Tour

 Fort Lauderdale is known as the Venice of the Americas due to all the canals in the city.
 There’s no better way to check out the canals than from the water.
-Try a Water Taxi tour to see the city from a brand new vantage point.
+Try a Water Taxi sightseeing cruise to see the city from a brand new vantage point.
 It’s a super fun way to spend an evening.
-You can choose to do the Hop On, Hop Off tour; and can even make it into a water taxi pub crawl if you plan out your stops by the bars.
-We did a basic tour and really enjoyed it.
+You can choose to do the hop on, hop off tour; and can even make it into a water taxi pub crawl if you plan out your stops by the bars.
+Our tour went up and down the Intracoastal Waterway, and we enjoyed all the incredible homes on millionaires’ row.
 We found the staff to be very knowledgeable about the whole area.
-The tour guide pointed out all the well-known waterfront mansions and yachts and gave us the inside scoop on the rich and famous in Fort Lauderdale!
+The tour showcased all the well-known waterfront mansions and yachts and gave us the inside scoop on the rich and famous in Fort Lauderdale!
 Fort Lauderdale is a really ritzy area along the Intercoastal Waterway, and we thoroughly enjoyed seeing the impressive homes on the water.

 Best Restaurants In Fort Lauderdale